-Sinaing na tulingan is a Filipino dish made with tulingan (bullet tuna) wrapped in banana leaf, simmered and boiled in a clay pot with kamias, vinegar, salt and pork belly fat for a few hours to extract all its flavours.
+Sinaing na tulingan is a Filipino fish dish, made by wrapping tuligan (bullet tuna) in a banana leaf and simmering and boiling it in clay pot with kamias, vinegar, salt and pork belly fat for a few hours to extract all its flavours.
 This dish is predominant salty with a hint of sourness from the kamias.
-Best partnered with hot steaming rice.
+Sinaing na tulingan is best partnered with hot steamed rice.
 Yum!

 THE HIDDEN JOURNEY OF A TULINGAN